-- D. The board shall publicly disclose a report issued pursuant to Subsection C of this section.
-If the report concerns a willful breach, the board shall provide the report, along with all evidence collected during the board's investigation, to the respondent and the: - (1) speaker and majority and minority floor leaders of the house of representatives if the respondent is a public official who is subject to impeachment; - (2) respondent's appointing authority if the respondent is an appointed public official; - (3) appropriate public body if the respondent is a public employee; - (4) public body with which the respondent has a government contract if the respondent is a government contractor; or - (5) respondent's employer if the respondent is a lobbyist. - E. After the hearing, if the board does not find by clear and convincing evidence that the respondent's conduct constituted a breach, the board shall dismiss the complaint and .204365.5
+- E. The board shall publicly disclose a report issued pursuant to Subsection D of this section.
+If the report concerns a willful breach, the board shall provide the report, along with all evidence collected during the board's investigation, to the respondent and the: - (1) chief clerk of the house of representatives if the respondent is a public official who is subject to impeachment; - (2) respondent's appointing authority if the respondent is an appointed public official; - (3) appropriate public body if the respondent is a public employee; - (4) public body with which the respondent has a government contract if the respondent is a government contractor; or - (5) respondent's employer if the respondent is a lobbyist. - F. After the hearing, if the board does not find by clear and convincing evidence that the respondent's conduct constituted a breach, the board shall dismiss the complaint and provide notice of the dismissal to the complainant and the respondent within thirty days after the hearing. - G. The board shall promulgate rules establishing procedures for hearings.